platformsh/platformsh-docs/toolstacks/php/drupal/customizing-settings-php.rst

 Any ``settings*.php`` file will be copied.
 It means you can use ``settings.dev.php`` and ``settings.staging.php``, then include the right one depending on environment variables.

-For example, you can load a development file for any development environment, by providing the ``drupal:load_development_overrides`` environment variable, and using this code in the ``settings.php``:
+For example, you can load a development file for any development environment, by providing the ``drupal:load_development_overrides`` environment variable, and adding this code at the end of the ``settings.php``:

 .. code-block:: php